Coral Day, A Dream to Restore Bangka Island

 Eighth edition of Marine Life monthly post.
 Marine Life post is published every 19th of the month.
 It aims to share information on specific marine life species and to promote their conservation.
 All images are taken by Indah Susanti unless stated otherwise.

 Coral reefs are often called as the rainforest of the sea.
-It is estimated that one quarter of the ocean population depends on the coral reefs for shelter and food.
+It is estimated that one-quarter of the ocean population depends on the coral reefs for shelter and food.
 Without coral reefs, they will be homeless and have no place to reproduce.
 Oceans consist of only about 0,1% of coral reefs.
-Millions of people in the world directly or indirectly depend on the coral reefs for food, income and medicines.
+Millions of people in the world directly or indirectly depend on the coral reefs for food, income, and medicines.

 “The Economics of Ecosystems and Biodiversity (TEEB) study found that coral reefs generate up to US$1, 25 million per hectare from tourism, coastal protection, bioprospecting and fisheries annually.”
 Source: UNEP, Coral Reefs – Valuable but Vulnerable.

 The contribution to people’s lives is amazing.
 Regrettably, people are the ones who threaten the coral reefs.
-These threats vary from over-fishing, invasion of species caused by humans’ intervention such as the lionfish issue in the Caribbean waters, irresponsible marine tourism/fishing and water pollution.
+These threats vary from over-fishing, invasion of species caused by humans’ intervention such as the lionfish issue in the Caribbean waters, irresponsible marine tourism/fishing, and water pollution.
 As a result, coral reefs are in danger and reduce in size and quality year by year.

 Corals versus Coral Reefs

 I am not a marine biologist thus my knowledge is based on information from articles that I have read.
 Corals are actually invertebrate animals.
 They have skeleton, stomach, mouth, and tentacles.
 The tentacles are used to capture plankton for food.
 A single coral is called a polyp.
-It lives in a group of hundreds or thousands polyps and are connected with living tissue to form a community.
+It lives in a group of hundreds or thousands polyps and is connected with living tissue to form a community.
 This community is usually seen like one coral by us but actually consist of many coral polyps.

 Corals are divided into hard corals and soft corals.
 The hard corals are the reef builders.
 Their combined skeletons provide living supports for soft corals and other marine species as food or habitat.
 These living supports are known as coral reefs and they are created by millions of coral polyps and developed in many years.